mattskraft/scrubb-and-guard/README.md

 ## Data Sources

-The tool automatically downloads German name and location data from:
+The tool uses local data files in the `data/` directory:
-- GitHub repositories with German name datasets
+- `data/namen.txt` - German surnames
-- German postal code databases
+- `data/orte.txt` - German cities

-Data is cached locally in `pii_data/` directory after first download.
+These files are loaded at initialization time.

 ## License